Top: View of the Brandenburg Gate in winter 1991, free-standing and without quadriga, bottom: in summer 2023 with neighbouring buildings and quadriga

 Museum Sunday at the Anna Seghers Museum

 The writer Anna Seghers lived in Berlin Adlershof for almost three decades.
 Her working and living quarters have been preserved largely unchanged and house her extensive library.
-On Museum Sunday the Anna Seghers Museum offers hourly guided tours in German.
+On Museum Sunday the Anna Seghers Museum offers guided tours in German.
 The tours focus on her writing during the Weimar Republic, her time in exile in France and Mexico and her return to Berlin.

 more

-7 pm
+6 pm

 Pariser Platz